Paypal Payment Option

 Welcome Tatum (affectionately called Tatum Tot right now)

 This is a Pocket puppy and he was born without a tail.
-He will be a breeding sire of stumpy tail heelers.
+He will be our new breeding sire of stumpy tail heelers.

-He should be small so when bred to my 3 small girls (Foxy, Chloe, and Pfeiffer) they will produce miniature heelers.
+He should be small so when bred to my 3 small girls (Foxy, Chloe, and Pfeiffer) they will produce miniature heelers, some without tails.

 Everyone who had reserved for a blue female and has waited so patiently-Thank you!

-These are Australian Stumpy Tail Heelers and are registered with the Working Stock Dog World Registry
+These are Australian Stumpy Tail Heelers and are also registered with the Working Stock Dog World Registry

 Pfeiffer had her pups, after much trouble and a big scare of c-section for us, losing 4 pups in the whelping process (one with the Vet and 3 at home later).

-She ended up with 2 blue female pups with no coloring so we will assume they are blue with tan like her-taken
+She ended up with 2 female pups with no coloring, but turned red later

 These 2 pups stayed white...or a VERY light cream color at 4 weeks old

-If you want to Reserve a pup: We currently have a few reservations for blue females and a shortage lately of them in litters that have been born, but if you are flexible with color/gender we can take your reservation for a blue female from one of the next litters, with a second choice pick or willingness to wait for the next litter.
+If you want to Reserve a pup: We currently have a few reservations for blue females and a shortage lately of them in litters that have been born, but if you are flexible with color/gender we can take your reservation for a blue female, with a second choice pick or willingness to wait for the next litter.
 We may very well have plenty to accommodate, but if we don't, being flexible will get you a pup sooner.
 No problem with blue or red males, and usually not with red females.

 Please take a moment to read, The Way It Works

-in order to accommodate choice in color/gender it may take a couple of litters to get you a pup if you are not flexible.
+in order to accommodate choice in color/gender it may take a couple of litters to get you a pup if you are not flexible with color/gender.

-In order to accommodate choice in a particular female's litter, it could take a bit longer as dogs have only 2 heats/litters per year.
+In order to accommodate choice in a particular female's litter, it could take a bit longer as dogs have only 2 heats/litters per year (62 days gestation).

 1. You can use a credit card/ATM or checking account - by clicking on the paypal link above